pologovaa/eclipse-wiki/Building-a-C-Project.md

    Target Application**.
 The Hello ARC project is an example project that comes with the EM Starter Kit Software and uses the UART on the EM Starter Kit to display output.
-To see output printer to UART, connection to serial port should be established, by default Eclipse for ARC will automatically connect to available serial port, but that feature can be disabled and in that case refer to the EM Starter Kit Getting Started for instructions on how to connect to the UART on the EM Starter Kit board using Putty.
+To see output printer to UART, connection to serial port should be established.
+By default Eclipse for ARC will automatically connect to available serial port, but that feature can be disabled and in that case refer to the EM Starter Kit Getting Started for instructions on how to connect to the UART on the EM Starter Kit board using Putty.